“But the end of all things is at hand; therefore be serious and watchful in your prayers.”

 Stability of mind is necessary for effective prayer.

 Christians always on the race do not pray much.
 We need sobriety and self-discipline in prayer.
 Are you self-disciplined in prayer?
 When people succumb to pressure, they no longer concentrate.
 Hysteria indicates a lack of concentration and discipline.
 Stability of mind is vital for your prayer life.
 Prayer takes concentration.
 Unless we can pray under pressure, we will not pray properly.

 Are you sleepy in your prayer life?
 Dullness prevents dynamic prayer.
 If we fulfill the two commands of this verse, we create an environment conducive to answered prayer.
 God wants us to keep an inner steadiness while in prayer.
 Keep your heads.
 It is difficult to get through to the presence of God if we try to force our way into his presence through the crowd of anxious thoughts and sinful desires.
 We will rise from our knees, disappointed and frustrated every time.
 We will say prayers but not pray.

 Apathy, sluggishness, lethargy prevent dynamic prayer.
 Peter slept when he should have prayed.
 Peter was filled with anxiety and confusion in the Garden of Gethsemane when the soldiers arrested Jesus.
 Lacking sane judgment, he grabbed a sword and cut off the ear of a slave.
 This is not how we are to handle pressure under duress.

 Mt 26:41, “Watch and pray, lest you enter into temptation.
 The spirit indeed is willing, but the flesh is weak.”

 Co 4:2, “Continue earnestly in prayer, being vigilant in it with thanksgiving.”

-All of us do not have the same amount of money, but we all have the same amount of time.
-We all have equal opportunity to pray.
+We do not have the same amount of money, but we all have the same time.
+We all have equal opportunities to pray.